 • be at the level of the gums, not felt by the tongue;

-• have clear or blurry boundaries;
+• have clear or blurred boundaries;

 • be completely painless or, on the contrary, be a constant source of discomfort.